 Research

-• 2) Preclinical and early phase human studies in support of novel interventions or supplementation strategies, including analytical quantification of the target bioactive constituents; and
+• 2) Conducting preclinical and early phase human studies in support of novel interventions or supplementation strategies, including analytical quantification of the target bioactive metabolites; and

-• 3) Mobile Discovery program to engage students, organizations, and ethnic communities in biodiscovery from microbial resources, and popularize global health research.
+• 3) Mobile Discovery program to engage students and ethnic communities in biodiscovery from nature, and popularize global health research.

 Among the many projects currently being pursued in our lab are the following: